Do Go On - 373 - The Star Wars Holiday Special

 I'm pretty sure she said it was succulent.

-So basically the joke of this five minute sketch or whatever it was,
+So basically the joke of this five-minute sketch or whatever it was,

-The alien's using four arms to do multiple things.
+The alien's using forearm to do multiple things, and Marla was like, oh, I'm struggling.

 Yeah, she's only got...